Hong-Ming/GLA-Interpolator/README.md

    ```
    >>GLA_interpolator
    ```
-   Refer to the comment section in `GLA_interpolator` for detailed simulation, parameter and solver setting.
+   Refer to the comment section in `GLA_interpolator.m` for detailed simulations, parameters and solvers setting.
 3. This program stores the outputs and learned parameters in `Data/` to speed up implementation, this might take some space in your computer, you can run `cleanup` to cleanup those data
    ```
    >>cleanup